GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 ## Preparing backing services

-**PREVIEW**: There are many variables in this tutorial.
+There are many variables in this tutorial.
 Set these early to help with copying code snippets:

 ```
 export PROJECT_ID=$(gcloud config get-value project)